← Back to all apps

 The unique identifier (profile ID) of the freelancer you want to hire.
 This is typically found in freelancer search results or profile URLs.

-Upwork Search Freelancers
+Search for Freelancers

 upwork_search_freelancers